 We’re Not On the Playground Anymore

 Sometimes I wonder, when did it get so hard to make friends?

 Do you remember the days when friendships were forged in minutes from liking the same comic book?
 “Hey you love Archie, I love Archie, let’s be best friends!”

-True story, okay well the theatrical up of a true story.
+True story, okay well the theatrical version of a true story.
 This happened in the fifth grade and we are still friends to this day, not that I actually remember this happening but she reminds me.

 I was the one with the comic book.
 Now I’m the one with the blog?
 Wanna be friends?